 After students have been away from school for a while, they may want to share experiences that happened over the break.
 Allow them some time to reconnect with you and with their peers, but all good things come in moderation, so be sure not to let their sharing go overboard.

 4. Set attainable goals.

-Setting goals for our students and for ourselves is something that we usually think of as occurring at the beginning of the year, but you could revisit some of those goals and set some new short-terms goals as a way to reintroduce concepts to your students.
+Setting goals for our students and for ourselves is something that we usually think of as occurring at the beginning of the year, but you could revisit some of those goals and set some new short-term goals as a way to reintroduce concepts to your students.

 5. Get creative.

 Shake things up a bit and get creative with your teaching style.
-Maybe try something hands on, or experiment with a different approach to keep things fresh in order to help combat the post-break weariness we see all too often.
+Maybe try something hands-on, or experiment with a different approach to keep things fresh in order to help combat the post-break weariness we see all too often.

 What About in an Online Platform?

 The Internet has a plethora of tips and activities to try in order to motivate students in a brick-and-mortar classroom, but if you are an online teacher, you may find yourself asking: What about motivating students who work online?

 Never fear.
 A lot of these tips can be adapted to work for online students as well.
 For instance, consider Be a good listener: You might reach out to students after the break to ask them to share something fun that they did while they were away.
 Also, you can try to plan some fun activities or videos that can be watched or completed virtually to help get students back into the swing of things.